Ilia-SB/HeatingController32/docs/2025-10-10_refactor_debug_system_to_runtime_functions.md

 ## Overview

 Refactored the debug output system from compile-time preprocessor macros to runtime functions with persistent configuration.
-Replaced TCP debug output with UDP broadcast for better reliability and reduced complexity.
+TCP debug output is now configurable at runtime via web interface.

 ## Changes Made